 Planner, fact sheets, worksheets, and flashcards.

 Pascha fabric learning set

-In addition to the above material, we have created a hands-on teaching resource made out of soft fleece fabric that is used like a felt board to help explore fundamental Pascha concepts and traditions.
+A colorful fabric learning set made out of soft fleece that is used like a felt board to help explore fundamental Pascha concepts and traditions.

 - Great and Holy Pascha, Greek Orthodox Archdiocese of America